haze-09/buildCV/README.md

 # buildCV
-A project where you enter your details and it makes a cv.
-Built with React and Vite.
+A project where you enter your details and it generates your resume in pdf format.
+Built with React, React-pdf, Framer Motion and Vite.